greg-js/arch-wiki-md-repo/wiki/_content/Festival.md

 ### Using German IMS festival extension with mbrola

-You can use the [AUR Package](https://aur.archlinux.org/packages/festival-ims) with IMS Stuttgart patches.
+You can use the [festival-ims](https://aur.archlinux.org/packages/festival-ims/) package with IMS Stuttgart patches.

 The [IMS of the University Stuttgart](http://www.ims.uni-stuttgart.de) developed an extension to festival especially for German language.
 It uses German voices with [mbrola](https://aur.archlinux.org/packages/mbrola/).
 To install it, the extension needs to be downloaded from the university's servers (follow the Instructions [here](http://www.ims.uni-stuttgart.de/institut/arbeitsgruppen/phonetik/synthesis/festival_opensource.html)) and the [PKGBUILD](/index.php/PKGBUILD "PKGBUILD") needs to be modified -- use [abs](https://www.archlinux.org/packages/?name=abs) to get it and the patches necessary to install festival under arch linux.